 In 2001, Day Murray Music added a new location in Lehi to better serve customers in Utah County.
 Adam Day managed the Lehi store until he devoted his attentions to his own company, Day Violins.
-The Lehi store is managed by Kris Ward and the Murray store is managed by Jared Day.
+The Lehi store is managed by Kris Ward.